-“We had planned a 120-hour window to take GT5 out of service, remove the deteriorated radiator cores and slide in the new units.
-This was the moment of truth; would the new units be a precise fit?”
+“We had a 120-hour window to take GT5 out of service, remove the deteriorated radiator cores and slide in the new units.”
 Said Conway Blacker, Origin Energy’s project lead.

 “I am happy to report the retrofit went like clockwork.
 We completed the changeover well ahead of schedule and handed back GT5 two days before deadline” said Conway.

 Initial performance data showed a successful “change out” with cooling performance identical to specification.

 GT5 is back online ready for the summer.